guyuming76/dwl/README.md

 1. copy the config and style.css files to override the waybar defaults, in my case, /etc/xdg/waybar/config  /etc/xdg/waybar/style.css
 2. copy waybar-dwl.sh to ~/waybar-dwl.sh, which is referenced in the config file above
 3. copy dwlstart.sh to ~/dwlstart.sh and modify it as you need, waybar is started in it
+4. the config file depends on wtype package(from gentoo guru repository in my case) in on-click event, if you don't want to use it, you can remove all those on-click lines.
+And the MOD key is default to alt here, if you have customized the MOD key in dwl config.h, change alt to your custom MOD key here in config accordingly.

 run dbus-run-session dwl -s ~/dwlstart.sh to start dwl. you might find that the current selected tag for waybar is not highlighted, you can run ~/.cache/dwltags, the first column contains the name of your monitor.
 Then you can edit the waybar-dwl.sh, find the monitor= line and assign it with your monitor name.